How Does Mortgage Life Insurance Work?

-But when one of the earning members of your family passes away, the balance pay-out of the mortgage goes to the mortgage lender, and your family is relieved of the burden of dealing with the same.
-This ensures that the family doesn’t lose their abode in case such a mishap occurs, and the family is not left estranged!
+But when one of the earning members of your family passes away, the balance pay-out of the mortgage goes to the mortgage lender, and your family relieved of the burden of dealing with the same.
+This ensures that the family doesn’t lose their abode in case such a mishap occurs, and the family do not left estranged!

 How does Mortgage Life Insurance function?

 At the commencement of the insurance, the value of the coverage must be equal to the outstanding payment of the mortgage.

 The termination date of the policy should same as the scheduled date of the final payment of the outstanding mortgage amount.
 The insurance company hence calculates the rate at which the coverage must annually depreciate in order to equalize with the outstanding mortgage repayment.